Nepomuceno/blog/source/_posts/using-table-storage-in-typescript.md

 const storageClient = storage.createTableService();
 ```

-You dont need to specify the connection string because by default the library look for the environment variable called `AZURE_STORAGE_CONNECTION_STRING`
+You don't need to specify the connection string because by default the library look for the environment variable called `AZURE_STORAGE_CONNECTION_STRING`

 Now we need to create the table in case it is not available to present: